 Adjacent to the VIC Building is the Breck Chapin Memorial Native Species Butterfly House, featuring butterflies and moths in all stages of development.
 It is open from 11 AM to 4 PM, seven days a week throughout the summer, weather permitting.

-The Butterfly House will be open weekends starting June 16th, and 7 days a week between June 23rd and September 3rd, 2018.
+The Butterfly House will be open 7 days a week between until September 2nd, 2019.
 Admission to the VIC Butterfly House is free.
 If you’d like to support the Butterfly House, please considering become a supporting member by joining our Friends Group or simply donate to the Butterfly House.

 Visitors can view native butterflies up close and learn about the life stages and migratory patterns of these colorful insects.
 Butterfly House volunteers are available to point out the species of butterflies in the house that day, provide information on the insect’s life cycle, and identify specific plants that are favored by each species.
 Inside the Butterfly House, there are nectar plants for food and host plants for egg-laying and caterpillar feeding.
 There are also touch boxes and information handouts on butterflies and moths.
 Outside the Butterfly House is the Frank Hutchins Butterfly Garden, a garden designed to attract butterflies and named to honor the late Frank Hutchins, a longtime supporter of the VIC.